8bits1beard-io/StartPage-Studio/README.md

 - **Add Group** - Create categorized link sections with optional icons
 - **Add Link** - Add links to a group or as standalone (ungrouped)
 - **Web Links** - Standard URLs that open in the browser
-- **App Links** - Local application paths that generate .lnk shortcuts
+- **App Links** - Local application paths and arguments that generate .lnk shortcuts
 - **Drag handles** - Use ⋮⋮ (groups) or ⋮ (links) to reorder

 ## Download Options